-If extenuating circumstances occur after the twelfth week of a semester, students may petition the Vice President for Academic Affairs to be allowed to withdraw from the College.
-This petition will need to provide clear evidence of the extenuating circumstances and will be reviewed by the Vice President for Academic Affairs.
+If extenuating circumstances occur after the twelfth week of a semester, students may petition the Provost to be allowed to withdraw from the College.
+This petition will need to provide clear evidence of the extenuating circumstances and will be reviewed by the Provost.